How do you figure out if your hair is actually growing?

 Classic length (CL) – Hair which grows past your buttocks.

-Thigh-length (TL) – This is hair which touches the mid-thigh.
+Thigh-length (TL) – This is the hair that touches the mid-thigh.

 Knee-length (KL) – This is when hair stops at the knee.